 - In Hindu culture, the peacock is the mount of the Lord Kartikeya, the god of war.

 - In courtship, vocalization stands to be a primary way for peacocks to attract peahens.
-You may even hear them on your Everglades excursion.
+You may even hear the birds on your Everglades excursion.

 - The Congo peacock was discovered in 1936 after a search began in 1913 with the finding of a single feather.

-- A group of peahens is called a harem, while a group of peacocks is a party.
+- A group of females is called a harem, while the correct term for a group of peacocks is a party.

 - Peacocks can fly.
-Keep an eye out for one in flight while you’re on a Miami airboat tours.
+Keep an eye out for a bird in flight while you’re on a Miami airboat tour.